-The Household Support Fund, funded by the Department of Work and Pensions, aims to help households in most need with food or energy bill vouchers or even essential kitchen equipment.
+The Household Support Fund, funded by the Department of Work and Pensions, aims to help households in most need with food, energy vouchers or essential kitchen equipment.
 In exceptional circumstances, you could apply for support with housing costs.

 Am I eligible?

-This scheme aims to support those who have not received financial support from the government’s Cost of Living payments and the previous phase of the Household Support Fund.
-The scheme also aims to support those on a low income, have limited savings, and are particularly at risk due to factors such as disabilities or caring for young children.
+This scheme aims to support those who have not received financial support from the government’s Cost of Living Payments, and the previous phases of the Household Support Fund.
+It also aims to support those on a low income, have limited savings, and are particularly at risk due to factors such as disabilities or caring for young children.

 Can I apply myself?